 The Fellowship is funded and administered by the AATS Foundation and provides successful applicants with a $2,500 grant to defray the costs of round-trip travel and accommodations to the selected training center for the fellow and their attending surgeon.
 The 25 awarded "Standard Pathway" fellows will be split into smaller groups to attend different course dates.
 In addition to this traditional pathway, an "Equivalency Pathway" will also be awarded to an additional ten of the possible 35 fellows whose cardiothoracic fellowships have long-standing, high volume-robotic programs capable of providing system skills training at their institution in-lieu of the TR200 training course, and provide fellows with consistent da Vinci case experience throughout the year.
 Programs in this track will still be required to meet minimum training and case criteria to qualify for the TR400 Advanced Lobectomy course and training certificates.
 They will also be asked to provide additional deliverables (i.e., edited case videos).

 For Equivalency Training Pathway, fellows should complete a similar training at their home institution.

 At the conclusion of their experience, a final report is required for submission to the AATS Foundation.

-After completing the first webinar and seven cases as console surgeon, Fellows are eligible to attend the Advanced Lobectomy course in the Winter of 2020.
+After participating in at least one webinar, and logging seven thoracic-based cases as console surgeon, fellows are eligible to attend the Advanced Lobectomy course in the Winter of 2021.